 But it's a bit of a faff doing it manually if you have lots of posts, and you're not going to be able to keep on top of tweeting older seasonal or evergreen posts as well as doing your manual tweeting.

+So using a scheduler is a must.
+I recommend that you get a social media scheduler like SocialBee.
 Having a social media scheduler also allows you to be active when most of your followers are active.

 One thing I love about SocialBee is that it lets you put your evergreen posts on autopilot without breaking Twitter rules.
 They do this by showing your tweets as retweets.